 The U.S. Department of Education’s Office of Special Education Programs (OSEP) supports projects that provide information and technical assistance to families of infants, toddlers, children and youth with disabilities, and youth with disabilities.
 The projects also serve families of children who are suspected of having a disability or developmental delay or who may be inappropriately identified as needing special education and related services.
 The projects address many topics, including disability-specific information (for example, autism, deafness, learning disabilities, and many others), dispute resolution, raising a child with a disability or other special health-care need, parental rights under the Individuals with Disabilities Education Act (IDEA), positive behavior supports and transition, among others.
 Most information and assistance is available free of charge.

 The Parent Training and Information Centers (PTI) found in every state, the District of Columbia, Puerto Rico, U.S. Virgin Islands, and the Pacific entities, are a rich source of information and training tailored for parents, including parents whose primary language is not English or themselves have special training needs.
 In addition, Community Parent Resource Centers (CPRC) throughout the country serve targeted, underserved communities.
 To find the PTI or CPRC that serves your community, go to the Center on Parent Information and Resources.

-Families can also find a wealth of information about the Individuals with Disabilities Education Act at idea.ed.gov.
-The Web site contains the full text of IDEA and the regulations, as well as guidance documents and other resources.
+Families can also find a wealth of information about the IDEA at OSEP's IDEA Web site.
+The Web site contains the full text of IDEA and the regulations, as well as guidance documents and a wide range of other resources.